← All posts

 • memory

-That matters because once you have multiple components operating around the same record, the real questions become:
+Once multiple components operate around the same record, the real questions become:

 • what is persistent memory?